5 Expert Ways to Use Could in Your English Life – Today

 And last week, these emails inspired me.

 With Confident English, I often provide very in-depth lessons with a lot of details.
 And those are fantastic.
-For example: tips for how to successfully negotiate in English, mistakes to avoid on the telephone, how to answer the number one job interview question, or how to describe your personality.
+For example, tips on how to successfully negotiate in English, mistakes to avoid on the telephone, how to answer the number one job interview question, or how to describe your personality.

 But sometimes it’s also important to slow down and become laser-focused* on just one thing.